GOP Candidate Charged With Misdemeanor Assault of Reporter

 Requests for comment went unanswered Wednesday night from House Speaker Paul Ryan and the National Republican Congressional Committee.

-Scott Sales, the Republican president of Montana’s state senate, unsuccessfully vied against Gianforte for his party’s congressional nomination.
+Scott Sales, the Republican president of Montana’s state Senate, unsuccessfully vied against Gianforte for his party’s congressional nomination.
 On Wednesday evening, he said he could not understand why the scuffle took place.

 “There’s always two sides to a story, but this doesn’t look good,” Sales said.
 “It’s not what you want to see happen on the eve of an election.”

-The Gianforte campaign Wednesday night released a statement blaming the incident on Jacobs.
-It contends he “aggressively shoved a recorder in Greg’s face and began asking badgering questions” before being asked to leave.
+The Gianforte campaign released a statement Wednesday night blaming the incident on Jacobs.
+Casting the reporter as “a liberal journalist,” the campaign contends that Jacobs “aggressively shoved a recorder in Greg’s face and began asking badgering questions” before being asked to leave.

-Gianforte asked Jacobs to lower a phone that was being used as an audio recorder, then tried to grab it, the campaign said in a statement.
-Jacobs then grabbed Gianforte’s wrist and both fell to the ground, Scanlon said.
+Campaign spokesman Scanlon says Gianforte asked Jacobs to lower a phone that was being used as an audio recorder, then tried to grab it.
+He says Jacobs then grabbed Gianforte’s wrist, causing them both to fall to the ground.

 The 45-second recording does not contain a request from Gianforte that Jacobs lower his phone.
 Acuna, the Fox News reporter, wrote that “at no point did any of us who witnessed this assault see Jacobs show any form of physical aggression toward Gianforte.”